A London League match

 You don’t have to live in the Streatham or Brixton areas to play for us – many of our members live north of the river or outside London.
 Playing in central London is convenient and offers high-quality competitive chess.
 In fact, we play more league chess in central London than at local venues.

 In the London Chess League, we have teams in several divisions (the main ones are 8-boards).
-Matches generally start at 6.45pm and all finish in one evening.
-The league has two principal venues: St Margaret’s Hall near Bethnal Green tube (our designated ‘home’ venue), and the Mind Sports Centre at Hammersmith (Ravenscourt Park tube).
-A few clubs also use their own venues.
+Matches generally start at 6.30pm though this can vary a little depending on the match venue.
+Games last a maximum of three hours and are always finished on the same night.
+The league has two principal venues: St Margaret’s Hall near Bethnal Green tube (our designated ‘home’ venue), and the Mind Sports Centre at Hammersmith (very close to Ravenscourt Park tube).
+We also play away matches at a few clubs which use their own venue.
 All venues are in Zones 1 or 2.
-We also play in the Central London Chess League which has smaller teams of 4 or 5 boards.
-It plays all matches, starting at 6.30pm, at one venue: Churchill Gardens Tenants Association Hall, near Pimlico tube.
-At the height of the season we have one match a week (sometimes more!) in one or other of these two London leagues.

 A club event at St Thomas Church Cafe